-Capital Reserves: Maximize FDIC Insurance Coverage on Committed Capital, Cash Reserves & Deposits
+Capital Reserves Real Estate: Maximize FDIC Insurance Coverage on Committed Capital, Cash Reserves & Deposits

 In early 2023, a handful of U.S.-based banks were unable to meet customers’ cash withdrawal demands and went into receivership by the FDIC.
-In this article, Covercy experts share several strategies for commercial real estate firms to maximize FDIC insurance on their capital reserves, specifically on the banking solutions side.
+In this article, Covercy experts share several strategies for commercial real estate firms to maximize FDIC insurance on their capital reserves real estate, specifically on the banking solutions side.
 But first, let’s start with the basics.

 Note: Covercy is the first investment management platform designed with CRE banking in mind.
 By integrating robust banking functionality right within the platform, Covercy gives real estate GPs, investors, and deal sponsors the ability to hold committed capital, capital reserves, or other sources of idle cash in FDIC-insured, high-interest-bearing bank accounts — without losing access to cash or tying up funds in inaccessible account types.
 Schedule your demo today to see how this could work for your real estate firm.